Developer Guide

 Design Goals

-1) Keep the code readable 2) High performance 3) Portability
+1. Keep the code readable

+Each module lives in a separate subdirectory, for example gps.
 For each module a global variable is defined, for example gps.
 Even if the underlying peripheral is not present, the global variable is defined as a placeholder object.
 This helps to declutter code:

 #ifdef USE_GPS